valfirst/slf4j-test/src/site/markdown/usage.md

             .addMarker(MarkerFactory.getMarker("ForYourEyesOnly"))
             .toLoggingEvent());

-This approach is neccessary if you use the features available in the fluent API only.
+This approach is necessary if you use the features available in the fluent API only.
 This includes multiple markers and key/value pairs.

 The `TestLoggingEventBuilder` adds the `toLoggingEvent` method